scholarslab/engl-5559/liebman/README.md

 ## Image

-_Girl with a Pearl Earring_ (Dutch: Meisje met de parel) is an oil painting by Dutch Golden Age painter Johannes Vermeer, dated c.
+_The Soul of the Rose_ is an oil painting by Dutch Golden Age painter Johannes Vermeer, dated c.
 1665.
 Going by various names over the centuries, it became known by its present title towards the end of the 20th century after the earring worn by the girl portrayed there.[^1]
 <param ve-image
        label="The Soul of the Rose"
        description="painting by John William Waterhouse"